We all have a good idea of how to win the Champions League – but it turns out you need a lot more than simply just buying Cristiano Ronaldo.

 Clarence Seedorf; Ajax 1995, Real Madrid 1998, Milan 2003, 2007

 “You all say it’s just another game, but the night before, when you’re having dinner, you can see the difference in your team-mates’ eyes; the focus in them that says this isn’t the case.
 For me, the nerves don’t really start until you get on the coach for the stadium.
 But just because you’ve been in a few finals, doesn’t mean you become less nervous.
-If you’re lucky, you just learn to handles the nerves better.”
+If you’re lucky, you just learn to handle the nerves better.”